FredHutch/sas7bdat-specification/sas7bdat.rst

 The "subheader index" component of a `text reference`_ selects a particular text array.

 The offset of a text reference is always a multiple of 4, so the strings within this subheader often end with a few bytes of value x00 for padding.

-The variables CSTR and CPTR from the `Row Size subheader`_ are each a `text reference`_ to strings at the start of the first Column Text subheader (before the column name strings).
-These text fields also contains compression information.
-The following logic decodes these strings:

-1. Set LCS=length of CSTR, LCP=length of CPTR
-2. If the first 8 bytes of the field are blank, file is not compressed, and set LCS=0.
-The Creator PROC step name is the LCR bytes starting at offset 16.
-3. If LCS > 0 (still), the file is not compressed, the first LCS bytes are the Creator Software string (padded with nulls).
-Set LCP=0.
-Stat/Transfer files use this pattern.
-4. If the first 8 bytes of the field are ``SASYZCRL``, the file is compressed with Run Length Encoding.
-The Creator PROC step name is the LCP bytes starting at offset 24.
-5. If the first 8 bytes are nonblank and options 2 or 3 above are not used, this probably indicates COMPRESS=BINARY.
-We need test files to confirm this, though.

 Column Name Subheader
 ---------------------